-- Google searches may find websites which claim to have the right manual – but then want to charge you to look at it…
+- Google searches may find websites which claim to have the right manual – but then want to charge you to view it…

-[Note: if you’re looking specifically for a car owners manual, see also the Appendix at bottom of this article]
+[Note: if you’re looking specifically for a car owners manual, see the Appendix at the bottom of this article]

 This has over 3 million free owners manuals in PDF format.
-Wide range including tech stuff, home appliances, mowers, board games and car manuals.
+A wide range including tech stuff, home appliances, mowers, board games and car manuals.

 It has a good predictive search feature which narrows down the search results as you type.
 Related manuals are listed below the search results which can help if the model number is slightly different (e.g. in different countries) or if there is more than one PDF available for that product e.g. a quick start guide and a full user manual.

-Test Results – found a 2 page Quick Setup Instructions and a 100 page Quick Start Manual
+Test Results – it found a 2 page Quick Setup Instruction booklet and a 100 page Quick Start Manual.

-This has over 700,000 free user manuals in PDF format.
+This has free manuals in PDF format for over 700,000 products.
 Another wide range including tech stuff, power tools, home appliances, car audio etc.

-You can read the PDF within the website or download it and save/print.
+You can read the PDF on the website or download it and save/print.
 Again, watch out for the adverts!

 ManualsOnline has more of a forum and community feel – you can ask questions for product support and discussions from users are listed below the product manual.
-This might be a useful source of info for troubleshooting but many answers will basically suggest that you just read RTFM ;-) That is what the site is for after all…
+This might be a useful source of info for troubleshooting but many answers will basically suggest that you just read the manual… That is what the site is for after all.

-Test Results – found a 2 page Quick Setup Instructions and a 100 page Quick Start Guide
+Test Results – it found a 2 page Quick Setup Instruction booklet and a 100 page Quick Start Guide, the same as ManualLib.

 A huge document sharing website of books, speeches and magazine articles etc but this also has a useful free user manuals section which includes automobiles, crafts, gadgets and scrapbooking.